mm-mazhar/Automatic-Number-Plate-Recognition-and-EasyOCR/README.md

 - Upload file `ANPR_and_EasyOCR_ColabRun_v1.ipynb` in Google Colaboratory
 - Remember to Upload `archive.tar` file of prepared dataset in the step 2 when running `ANPR_and_EasyOCR_ColabRun_v1.ipynb` in the directory `Tensorflow/workspace/images`
 - Note down the latest checkpoint in the folder `Tensorflow\workspace\models\CUSTOM_MODEL_NAME\` e.g. `ckpt-100`.
 This will be required to enter in scripts `3.DetectFromImage_EasyOCR.py`, `4.DetectFromRealTimeFeed_EasyOCR.py`, `5.DetectFromVideos_EasyOCR.py`, `app.py` where `LOAD_CHECKPOINT = 'ckpt-101'`
-- Download the compressed file of trained model in the project folder and uncompress it multiple times.
+- Afer training, Download the compressed file of trained model in the project folder and uncompress it.
 - Note: `3.DetectFromImage_EasyOCR.py`, `4.DetectFromRealTimeFeed_EasyOCR.py`, `5.DetectFromVideos_EasyOCR.py` these are optional files.

 ## Step 4: Run the Streamlit UI